 You can see Diniwid Beach while island hopping but I doubt if stopovers are allowed.
 We did ask the boatman if we could stop for a few minutes to take photos but he said we can’t.
 Diniwid Beach is home to the controversial Boracay West Cove which has recently suffered demolitions in some parts because of permit issues.
 Locals insist that world-famous boxer Manny Pacquiao owns the resort.
 Or maybe they created the rumor just to spike visitors’ interests.

-Further north of Diniwid is Balinghai, another secluded beach that boasts of the coveted peace and quiet needed for a relaxing vacation.
+Further north of Diniwid is Balinghai, another secluded beach that boasts of the coveted peace and quiet.
 Its walls of craggy boulders make it seem like you’re not on a party island at all.
-There is only one resort located along Balinghai so there’s little chance of bumping into a lot of people while there.
-Accommodations are quite expensive on this part of the island but that is already to be expected considering the privacy perks it offers.
+There is only one resort located along Balinghai so there’s little chance of bumping into a lot of people.
+Accommodations are quite expensive on this part of the island.
+That is already to be expected considering the privacy perks it offers.

 There is a coral garden just a few meters from the shore to keep you entertained.
 If you’re up to it, all you need are snorkels to explore a different world underwater.
 Boracay diving is best enjoyed close to this beach.
 Transportation to the main part of the island is also available should you decide to re-join civilization for a few hours.